An official website of the United States government

 Features

-The EPF is designed to transport 600 short tons of military cargo 1,200 nautical miles at an average speed of 35 knots in Sea State 3.
-The ships are capable of operating in shallow-draft ports and waterways, interfacing with roll-on/roll-off discharge facilities and on/off-loading a combat-loaded Abrams Main Battle Tank (M1A2).
-The EPF includes a flight deck for helicopter operations and an off-load ramp that allow vehicles to quickly drive off the ship.
-The ramp is suitable for the types of austere piers and quay walls common in developing countries.
+EPF Flight I is designed to transport 600 short tons of military cargo 1,200 nautical miles at an average speed of 35 knots in Sea State 3.
+The ships can operate in shallow-draft ports and waterways, interfacing with roll-on/roll-off discharge facilities and on/off-loading a combat-loaded Abrams Main Battle Tank (M1A2).
+The EPF includes a flight deck for helicopter operations and an off-load ramp that allows vehicles to drive off the ship quickly.
+The ramp is suitable for austere piers and quay walls common in developing countries.
 The ship's shallow draft (under 15 feet) will further enhance littoral operations and port access.
-This makes the EPF an extremely flexible asset for support of a wide range of operations including maneuver and sustainment, relief operations in small or damaged ports, flexible logistics support or as the key enabler for rapid transport.
+This makes the EPF an extremely flexible asset for support of a wide range of operations, including maneuver and sustainment, relief operations in small or damaged ports, flexible logistics support, or as the key enabler for rapid transport.

-EPF has a crew of 26 Civilian Mariners with airline style seating for 312 embarked troops and fixed berthing for an additional 104.
-Military Sealift Command (MSC) operates and sustains the EPFs, which will be allocated via the Global Force Management for Theater Security Cooperation, service unique missions, intra-theater sealift and special missions.
+Military Sealift Command (MSC) operates and sustains the EPFs, which will be allocated via the Global Force Management for Theater Security Cooperation, service unique missions, intra-theater sealift, and special missions.

 Background

 In 2008, the Navy awarded Austal USA, Mobile, Alabama, a fixed-price incentive contract modification for detail design and construction (DD&C) of one EPF.
-The contract modification also included options for the construction of up to nine additional ships and associated shore-based spares which have all been awarded.
-Austal was subsequently awarded a construction contract for EPF 11 and EPF 12 in September 2016.
-The company has also been contracted for DD&C for EPF 13/14.
+The contract modification also included options for constructing up to nine additional ships and associated shore-based spares, which have all been awarded.
+Austal was subsequently awarded follow-on construction contracts for EPF 11 and EPF 12 in September 2016 and EPF 13 and 14 in March 2019.
+The company was awarded a construction contract for EPF 15 in December 2021 and EPF 16 in May 2022.

 General Characteristics